topseed/nbake/README.md

  - http://github.com/topseed/nbake-admin
 Admin superset requires deployment to AWS S3.
 Here is the link to S3 deployment:
 - http://github.com/topseed/nbake-user/blob/master/S3.md
+While admin module is recommended, it is strongly recommened that you host on S3 anyway - cost is cheap for one, and no http server.

-You can use FTP (ex: CyberDuck) in nbake cli to deploy to AWS S3 (with an 'IAM' id, key, secret and bucket name).
+You can use FTP (ex: CyberDuck) in nbake cli to deploy to AWS S3 (with an 'IAM' key, secret and bucket name).
 It is recommended that you start using the admin project as soon as you feel comfortable with nbake and S3.

 The sample app uses http://semantic-ui.com framework, but you can use any ( http://keycdn.com/blog/front-end-frameworks )